shea08/shea08.github.io/street.md

 <iframe src="https://assets.veervr.tv/@veervr/blink/v0.12.6/embed/index.html?ixId=UWx446KpF2dLWMt7Mw8tpnjGRXE&lang=en&utm_medium=embed" frameborder="0"    allowfullscreen="true" width="560" height="315"></iframe>

+"virtual tours catch buyers’ eyes: Over 30% of buyers say virtual tours or video tours are extremely or very important in helping them find their next home." -Zillow

+"3D tours helps buyers visualize themselves in a home before they visit in person." -Zillow

 * * *

 This is a 360 photoshoot that was done for Tim Knutson at 1601 26th Ave NW: